FaresAhmedb/matrix-py/README.md

 that I used and was very inspiring to me so I wanted to share my little creation with the world!

 ## License &copy;
-Matrix Manipulation module to add, substract, multiply matrices.
+matrix-py module to add, substract, multiply matrices.
 Copyright (C) 2021 Fares Ahmed

 This program is free software; you can redistribute it and/or